Higher humidity

 You can create a kind of tree canopy using shrubs and trees, which will change the amount of water that will fall to the ground.
 Some tree species, such as willow, vigorously absorb water with their roots.

-Another good option is to plant plants that grow naturally in a humidity.
-By growing plants that love moisture, you turn your water problem into an important and positive benefit of your garden.
+Another good option is to plant plants that grow naturally in humidity.
+By growing plants that love moisture, you turn your water problem into an important and positive benefit for your garden.